AI-Trader Review

 Follow a signal provider without building your own trading stack

 You come in with no custom infrastructure and no desire to script broker logic from scratch.
 Instead of wiring together charting tools, execution hooks, and alert bots, you browse providers inside AI-Trader, inspect their visible performance signals, and follow one so positions can be copied automatically.
-The time saver is not better analysis in the abstract, but skipping the setup work that usually stands between finding a signal and acting on it.
-It stops being a fit if you need fully independent strategy verification before any order touches your account.
+The time saver is not abstract productivity, but skipping the setup work that usually stands between finding a signal and acting on it.
+It stops being a fit if you need independent strategy verification before any mirrored order touches your account.

 Let an AI agent publish trade ideas to a shared marketplace